tautvydasversockas/CSharp_Beginners_Course/05-arrays-and-loops/README.md

 </p>
 </details>

-## Exercise 5.5: update animal registration page for it to read animal name before adding it to the list.
-Prevent duplicate animal names addition to the animals list.
+## Exercise 5.5: update animal registration page to read animal names before adding them to the list.
+Prevent duplicate animal names.
 Rewrite GetAnimalCountText method to work with the new logic.

 As we did last time with `ShelterCalendarService` now we need something that would be responsible for storing our animals.
 Let's create `ShelterAnimalService` which will be responsible for everything we do with our animals.
 Create `ShelterAnimalService.cs` file in Data folder: